-Use multicast to deploy Windows over the network with System Center Configuration Manager
+Use multicast to deploy Windows over the network with Configuration Manager

-Multicast is a network optimization method that you can use in your System Center Configuration Manager environment where multiple clients are likely to download the same operating system image at the same time.
-When multicast is used, multiple computers simultaneously download the operating system image as it is multicast by the distribution point, rather than having the distribution point send a copy of the data to each client over a separate connection.
+Multicast is a network optimization method that you can use when multiple clients are likely to download the same OS image at the same time.
+When you use multicast, multiple computers simultaneously download the OS image as it's multicast by the distribution point.
+This behavior is instead of each client downloading a copy of the image over a separate connection from the distribution point.

-You can deploy operating systems over the network by using multicast in the following operating system deployment scenarios:
+Deploy operating systems over the network by using multicast in the following OS deployment scenarios:

-Complete the steps in one of the operating system deployment scenarios and then use the following sections to support multicast.
+Complete the steps in one of these OS deployment scenarios.
+Then use the following sections to support multicast.

 Deploy the task sequence

-Deploy the operating system to a target collection.
+Deploy the OS to a target collection.
 For more information, see Deploy a task sequence.